Dateline:Dec1, 2022

 President Hayes' train left Santa Fe on October 29, 1880, stopped briefly in Las Vegas, where the Don Miguel Rifles formed an honor guard while the president spoke briefly.
 They then left New Mexico and were back at the president's home in Fremont, Ohio by November 1, eleven days before the publication of "Ben-Hur."

 Some accounts of the trip across the desert mention ambulances and others mention wagons.
 Both descriptions are probably correct.
 The term "ambulance" at the time simply meant a conveyance for the wounded.
-They varied greatly in style from fully enclosed, box-like, vehicles, to ordinary wagons with wisps of cloth strung above them.
+They varied greatly in style from fully enclosed, box-like, vehicles, to ordinary wagons with canvas strung above them.
 The route the president took was primitive even for the time, and military equipment was scarce.
 An "ambulance" was probably whatever wheeled thing could be pressed into service.

 From the scant firsthand accounts of Hayes' dash through Apache/Outlaw country, to the equally infrequent secondary accounts by historians, we are left to imagine what it must have felt like to the participants.
 Some of them were old soldiers, accustomed to such fieldwork.
 Several were civilians, and many of those were women.
 They were at considerable risk and hardship, and nothing like the trip has ever been pursued by any other American president.
 As to everyone's feelings about the adventure, we have only our imaginations.